luk036/luk036.github.io/flows/python.md

 - Python is open source, a lot of libraries and tools.

-- Great for statistical analysis, machine learning.
+- Great for statistical analysis, machine learning 🤖.

 ---